tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 ## Sending Information Securely
 Imagine logging into an online bank.
-You type your password into a box, press "Submit", and then your password is sent from your browser to the bank.
+You type your password into a box, press "Submit", your password is sent to the bank across the Internet, and then the bank sends back access to your account.

-As your password travels through the Internet to your bank, it passes through various computers along the way.
-This is normal: any information you send on the Internet could be handled by computers you personally know nothing about.
+As your password travels through the Internet to your bank, it passes through various unknown computers along the way.
+This is normal: any time you send information  the Internet it is handled by computers you personally know nothing about.

 So what stops an evil hacker from copying your password as it travels across the internet?
 If they get your password they can then login to your bank account.

 To protect sensitive information like passwords, we **encrypt** it.
-That means to scramble it in such a way that only someone with the **key** for **decrypting** it can read it.
+That means scrambling it in such a way that only someone with the **key** for **decrypting** it can read it.
 If a bad guy gets a copy of the encrypted password, then they will likely have a hard time figuring the actual unencrypted password.

 These days web pages that use `https` automatically encrypt and decrypt information.
 But is instructive to see how it could be done by hand.
 For example, suppose `password.txt` contains your bank account password.
 Before sending it, you can encrypt it using the Linux program `ccencrypt`: